mowie-cms/Multilanguage/README.md

 $lang = new lang($defaultLanguage);
 ```

-The default language, which will be used, if the users language is not found, is english.
+The default language, which will be used if the users language is not found, is english.
 However, you can change this to any language you want.

 ```php
 $lang->setLangFolder('../langs');